asb2m10/plugincollider/README.md

 Plugincollider
 ==============

-Plugincollider is a generic (cross-platform/plugin format) wrapper that allows using a [SuperCollider](https://supercollider.github.io/) server inside a VST3 or AU plugin.
+Plugincollider is a generic (cross-platform/plugin format) wrapper that allows using a [SuperCollider](https://supercollider.github.io/) server inside a VST3 plugin.
 The embedded server may be controlled over OSC as usual.

 ![plugincollider screenshot](resources/ui/screenshot_bitwig.png)